-CONCEPT DEFINIT Accountability Accepts responsibility for own learning, is on time, prepares adequately for each class and clinical, and submits all learning assignments complete and on time.
-To display the behavior of a professional nurse in image and representation of self, Southwest Activities Learning opportunities and evidence-based practices incorporated into own nursing practice as the basis for providing and promoting quality
+CONCEPT DEFINITION Accountability Accepts responsibility for own learning, is on time, prepares adequately for each class and clinical, and submits all learning assignments complete and on time.
+To display the behavior of a professional nurse in image and representation of self, Southwest University and the community.
+Activities Learning opportunities and evidence-based practices incorporated into own nursing practice as the basis for providing and promoting quality nursing care.

-Advocacy The program promotes safe and effective treatment of selected invocacy individuals and their families by speaking out on behalf of patient rights and participating with health care teams to provide continuity of care that is culturally sensitive and by supporting the individual's right to self- Caring Actions that support a positive sense of regard and concern for 8 individuals' families and groups which include promoting the client's dignity and Clinical Reasoning A process of decision making active, logical and creative thoughts leading to an analysis of information for differentiating fact from opinion, identifying assumptions and concepts, applying knowledge to new Collaborate Work jointly on an activity, especially to produce or create something, especially in nursing in the form of producing a patient outcome.
-Community Any group that comes together because of common values, interests, or locality; or is viewed as forming a distinct segment of society, also may Continuity of Care Is a hallmark and primary objective of nursing care and is consistent with the Culturally Is based on behaviors, attitudes and policies that come together in a Sensitive system, Care (aka agency or among professionals that affords the system or Cultural professionals to work effectively in cross-cultural situations.
-An ability Evidence-Based The integration of individual clinical expertise with the best available Practice clinical expertise, patient values, and the best research evidence into the Family A group of individuals in society usually related with parent (s) and гапшу children or who the individuals define as family.
-Health The goal of preserving, protecting, and supporting the health of IIcaitii and families in communities across a variety of health problems or life processes.
-Health Promotion The goal of the healthcare provider is to protect, and support the health of individuals and families of the community to achieve or maintain Health Restoration The goal is to restore an individual to a previous level of functional health, while maintaining physical and mental function and the prevention of Individual The person who is central to the goals of nursing care by being identified as having actual or potential health problems/life processes that can be Informatics The specialty that integrates nursing science with multiple (Nursing) information management and analytical sciences to identify, define, manage, Learning The acquisition of knowledge or skills through experience, study, or by being
+Advocacy The program promotes safe and effective treatment of selected individuals and their families by speaking out on behalf of patient rights and participating with health care teams to provide continuity of care that is culturally sensitive and by supporting the individual's right to self-determination choice and confidentiality.
+Caring Actions that support a positive sense of regard and concern for individuals' families and groups which include promoting the client's dignity and self- esteem.
+Clinical Reasoning A process of decision making active, logical and creative thoughts leading to an analysis of information for differentiating fact from opinion, identifying assumptions and concepts, applying knowledge to new situations to problem solve and derive relevant conclusions Collaborate Work jointly on an activity, especially to produce or create something, especially in nursing in the form of producing a patient outcome.
+Community Any group that comes together because of common values, interests, or locality; or is viewed as forming a distinct segment of society, also may refer to a physical location and the associated environment or related health.
+Continuity of Care Is a hallmark and primary objective of nursing care and is consistent with the delivery of quality patient care provided in a patient-centered environment.
+Culturally Sensitive Is based on behaviors, attitudes and policies that come together in a system, Care (aka Cultural agency or among professionals that affords the system or professionals to Competence) work effectively in cross-cultural situations.
+An ability to understand, appreciate and work with individuals from cultures otherthan your own.
+Evidence-Based The integration of individual clinical expertise with the best available clinical Practice expertise, patient values, and the best research evidence into the decision making process for patient care.
+Family A group of individuals in society usually related with parent (s) and children or who the individuals define as family.
+Health Maintenance The goal of preserving, protecting, and supporting the health of individuals and families in communities across a variety of health problems or life processes.
+Health Promotion The goal of the healthcare provider is to protect, and support the health of individuals and families of the community to achieve or maintain wellness throughout a variety of health problems or life processes.
+Health Restoration The goal is to restore an individual to a previous level of functional health, while maintaining physical and mental function and the prevention of further deterioration through acute and rehabilitative care.
+Individual The person who is central to the goals of nursing care by being identified as having actual or potential health problems/life processes that can be assisted by nursing care.
+Informatics (Nursing) The specialty that integrates nursing science with multiple information management and analytical sciences to identify, define, manage, and communicate data, information, knowledge, and wisdom in nursing places.
+Learning The apprication of knowledge or skills through experience study or by being Learning The acquisition of knowledge or skills through experience, study, or by being taught.